This story is a revised version of Not Always Easy, the original of which

 "Well how about we get together for awhile before you go out?"

 "Yeah, that'd be great!"
 I said, trying to sound as cheerful as I could, "Come over for lunch.
 If John's around we can all eat together."

 "Lunch time it is then," he agreed, "See ya then!"

 We said goodnight and hung up.
-It was only a little after 10.30, but I felt totally exhausted and I decided to get ready for bed, even though I suspected that sleep would not come easily.
-After talking about my sexuality with my parents I had been almost light-headed with relief and had felt a great sense of freedom, but now my concern about Sue made me feel almost sick with worry.
+It was only a little after ten thirty, but I felt totally exhausted and I decided to get ready for bed, even though I suspected that sleep would not come easily.
+After talking about my sexuality with my parents I had been almost light-headed with relief and had felt a great sense of freedom, but now my concerns about Sue made me feel almost sick with worry.

-I realised that as Sue and Mike got closer it would become more difficult for me to avoid her without avoiding him as well, and I certainly didn't want to start avoiding Mike.
-Although I was sure Sue was homophobic and had been involved with Dan's beating, I couldn't prove it.
-Even if I had any proof, how could I bring myself to tell Mike when I knew he was already so in love with her?
+I realised that as Sue and Mike got closer it would become more difficult for me to avoid her without avoiding him as well, and I certainly didn't want to start avoiding him.
+Although I was sure Sue was homophobic and had been involved with Dan's beating, I couldn't prove it, and even if I had any proof, how could I bring myself to tell Mike when I knew he was already so in love with her?

 Then I remembered she would be at Mike's birthday party in just three days time, and it would be virtually impossible to avoid her there.
-If she did suspect I was gay, she could start asking me some uncomfortable questions.
-Those thoughts were still running through my mind when I fell into a restless and fitful sleep.
+If she did suspect I was gay, she could start asking me some very uncomfortable questions and I had no idea how I might respond.
+Those thoughts were still running through my mind when I eventually fell into a restless and fitful sleep.